 Rodents also find ways into structures through your siding, roof, and any areas with a small breach they can exploit.
 It doesn’t take big vulnerabilities in structural integrity for rodents to sense a safe haven to build their nests in.
 Because it’s easy for you to miss these signs in your day-to-day life, you’re going to want a rodent inspection.

 Rodent damage can impact a whole range of things across your property, in all kinds of ways.
-Whether it takes the form of biological waste, electrical faults, structural damage to buildings and furniture, or merely tainted food, here are major problems to look out for.
+Whether it takes the form of biological waste, electrical faults, structural damage to buildings and furniture, or merely tainted food.

 Particularly where insulation is concerned, rodent damage can be expensive and have serious consequences for your family.
 That’s why cleaning up this damage is the final step in our 4-step removal process, after completing rodent protection.